 - All work products created for AGA purposes, or using AGA funds, shall carry copyrights shared by the individual creator and AGA.
 Copyright protections will be respected.

-- Any member who is aware of the unethical professional conduct of another member has an obligation to report the matter to the AGA President in writing in a timely manner.
-It is a breach of obligation for members to refrain from advising AGA when aware of noncompliance with our published Code of Ethics.
+- Any member who is aware of the unethical professional conduct of another member is strongly encouraged to report the matter to the AGA President in writing promptly.
 All members must abide by the grievance procedures outlined in the AGA Constitution and Bylaws.